 Gather everything together: Go around your yard, grabbing every object that’s lying around.
 Put it all into a big pile.
 Sort into categories: Next, figure out what category each item belongs to and group each category.
 Pare down the excess: Yard and garden items are large, so they weigh a lot and take up room on the moving truck, making your move more expensive.
 Streamline by letting go of anything you don’t need to maintain your yard and that you won’t need in your new home.
 Create storage zones: Figure out where to stash everything.
 When organizing for selling your home, the plan will be to create an uncluttered look that helps buyers see how easy it is to live in your home.
 If you have a shed or garage, store most outdoor equipment there.
 If not, use the back or side wall of the house (somewhere less visible) to establish a streamlined storage area.
 Create storage zones based on categories that’ll help you find what you need when needed, but they also create a tidy look that will appeal to home buyers.

 Now that you’ve organized your yard, you’ll have an easier move.
 And now that your yard is tidy, buyers will be able to focus on the beauty of your home.
-Click the button below for more great ideas on how to organizing your home before selling.
-“Another flashlight!”
-I announced to my client as I struck a Statue of Liberty pose holding the torch high.
-She laughed—at my pose and at herself.
-You see, during the course of our organizing adventure, we were well into double digits on flashlights.
-They were stashed in every closet, drawer, and shelf, often in multiples.
+Click the button below for more great ideas on how to organizing your home before selling. |

 Categories